who1s/website/content/faq.md

 If this page does not answer your question, please don't hesitate to contact us: [contact@helsec.fi](mailto:contact@helsec.fi)

+## Helsec
+- HelSec is for everyone interested in learning more about all things cyber and networking with other like-minded

 ## Membership
 ### How can I join HelSec?